-Underwood, a Democrat, was the delegate from Guam from 1993 to 2002.
+Underwood was the representative from Guam and was a Democrat.
+He served from 1993 to 2002.

 Underwood sponsored bills primarily in these issue areas:

-Government Operations and Politics (35%) International Affairs (14%) Armed Forces and National Security (13%) Law (11%) Economics and Public Finance (10%) Health (7%) Foreign Trade and International Finance (6%) Social Welfare (6%)
+Government Operations and Politics (35%) International Affairs (14%) Armed Forces and National Security (12%) Law (11%) Economics and Public Finance (10%) Health (7%) Commerce (6%) Foreign Trade and International Finance (6%)

 The information on this page is originally sourced from a variety of materials, including: